-Let's take a closer look at a sample ECP.
+Throughout the rest of the module, we'll take a closer look at each of the sections of a sample ECP.

-Notice in the sample below, the policy is specific to a facility, not the business.
+Open the sample exposure control plan policy below.
+You will notice that the policy is specific to a facility, not the business.
 This is because a business with multiple work-sites must have a separate Exposure Control Program for each site.

 The (Your facility name) is committed to providing a safe and healthful work environment for our entire staff.
 In pursuit of this goal, the following exposure control plan (ECP) is provided to eliminate or minimize occupational exposure to bloodborne pathogens in accordance with OSHA standard 29 CFR 1910.1030, "Occupational Exposure to Bloodborne Pathogens."

 The ECP is a key document to assist our organization in implementing and ensuring compliance with the standard, thereby protecting our employees.
 This ECP includes: